-Clauses Page
+Clauses Page No

-No

 Abbreviations 7

 List of definitions 8-14

 Preamble 15

 - Introduction 15

 - Mandate 15

 - Purpose of the SCM Policy 15-16

 Scope & Application of the SCM Policy 16-17

-Legislative Framework 17
+Legislative Framework

-- Constitution of the Republic of South Africa, 1996 (Act 108 of 1996) 17
+- Constitution of the Republic of South Africa, 1996 (Act 108 of 1996)

-- Preferential Procurement Policy Framework Act, 2000 (Act No.5 of 2000) 18
+- Preferential Procurement Policy Framework Act, 2000 (Act No.5 of 2000) (PPPFA)

-(PPPFA)

-- Municipal Finance Management Act (Act 56 of 2003) 18
+- Municipal Finance Management Act (Act 56 of 2003)

+18

 CHAPTER 1

 ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT 19

 POLICIES

 - Supply chain management policies 19

 - Adoption and amendment of supply chain management policies 19-20

 - Delegation of Supply Chain Management powers and duties 20

 - Sub -delegation 20-22

 - Oversight role of the council of the municipality 22-23

 - Supply Chain Management Unit 23

 - Training of the Supply Chain Management Officials 23

 CHAPTER 2

 FRAMEWORK FOR SUPPLY CHAIN MANAGEMENT POLICIES 23

 - Format of supply chain management policy 23

 Part 1

 - Demand Management 23-24

-- System of demand management 24
+- System of demand management

 - The demand management process 24-25

 - Benefits of Demand Management 25

-Ī PA ART 2:
+PA ART 2:

-Αd cquisition (Procurement) Management 25
+Acquisition (Procurement) Management

 - System of acquisition management 25-26

 - Procurement process 26

 - Range of procurement processes 26-27

 - General preconditions for consideration of written price quotations or bids 27

-- List of accredited prospective provider 27-28

 - Petty Cash Purchases 28

-- Formal Written Price Quotations
+- Formal Written Price Quotations 29-30

-- Procedure for procuring goods or services through written a formal written price 29-30
+- Procedure for procuring goods or services through written and formal written price 30-31

-quotation.
-30-31
+quotations.

-- Competitive Bidding (Above R 300 000- VAT included)
+- Competitive Bidding (Above R 300 000- VAT included) 31

-Process for Competitive Bidding 31
+- Process for Competitive Bidding 31-34

-Bid documentation for competitive bids 31-34
+- Bid documentation for competitive bids.
+35

-Public invitation of bids 35
+- Public invitation of bids 35-36

-Procedure for handling, opening, and recording of bids 35-36
+- Procedure for handling, opening, and recording of bids 37

-Negotiation with preferred bidder 37
+- Negotiation with preferred bidder 37

-Two-stage bidding process 37
+- Two-stage bidding process 38

-Committee system for competitive bids 38
+- Committee system for competitive bids 38

-Bid specification committee 38
+- Bid specification committee 38-40

-Bid evaluation committee 38-40
+- Bid evaluation committee 40

-Bid adjudication committee 40
+- Bid adjudication committee 41-42

-Procurement of banking services 41-42
+- Procurement of banking services 42

-Procurement of IT-related goods or services 42
+- Procurement of IT-related goods or services 42

-Procurement of goods and services under contracts secured by other organs of 42
+- Procurement of goods and services under contracts secured by other organs of state 43-46

-state 43-46

-Procurement of goods necessitating special safety arrangement 10 10
+- Procurement of goods necessitating special safety arrangement

-Proudly SA Campaign 46-47
+- Proudly SA Campaign 46-47

-Appointment of consultants 47
+- Appointment of consultants 47

-Deviation from and ratification of minor breaches from procurement processes 47-49
+- Deviation from and ratification of minor breaches from procurement processes 47-49

-Unsolicited bids 49
+- Unsolicited bids 49

-Combating abuse of the supply chain management system 49-50
+- Combating abuse of the supply chain management system 49-50

-Companing abase of the supply offair management system 50-51
+50-51

-- Pa art 3: 00 01
+ľ Pa rt 3:

 - Logistics Management 51

-The Logistics Management Process 52
+- The Logistics Management Process 52

 - Inventory Management 52

-Disposal Management 52-53
+- Disposal Management 52-53

-Risk Management 53
+- Risk Management 53

-- - 53

-1 - Performance Management JJ
+- Performance Management 53

 PART 4:

-OTHER MATTERS İ
+OTHER MATTERS

 - Prohibition on awards to persons whose tax matters are not in order 53-55

 - Prohibition on award to persons in the service of the state 55-58

 - Award to close family members of a person in the service of the state 58

 - Ethical standards 58-60

-- Inducements, rewards, gifts, and favours to municipalities, municipal entities, and 60
+- Inducements, rewards, gifts, and favours to municipalities, municipal entities, and other 60

-other role players ı
+role players

 - Sponsorship 60

 - Objections and complaints 60-61

 - Resolution of disputes, objections, complaints and queries 60-61

 - Contracts providing for compensation based on turnover 61

 PART 5:

-PREFERENTIAL PROCUREMENT POLICY İ
+PREFERENTIAL PROCUREMENT POLICY

 - Preferential Procurement Regulation 2022

-- Identification of preference point system
+- Identification of preference point system 61-67

--Subcontracting as a condition of tender for procurement above R 30 million
+-Subcontracting as a condition of tender for procurement above R 30 million (Regulation 9)

-(Regulation 9)

 -Criteria for breaking the deadlock in scoring

 -Remedies

 -Policy review

-ı
+69-70